Items you've recently viewed:

 Requests, Salisbury Court vs Brome: The owners and players state their case

-Requests, Cuthbert Burbage vs Allen: William Smythe deposes
+Requests, Burbage vs Allen: William Smythe deposes

-Requests, Cuthbert Burbage vs Allen: John Goburne deposes
+Requests, Burbage v Allen: John Goburne deposes

-Requests, Cuthbert Burbage vs Allen: Henry Johnson deposes
+Requests, Burbage vs Allen: Henry Johnson deposes

-Requests, Cuthbert Burbage vs Allen: Thomas Nevill deposes
+Requests, Burbage v Allen: Thomas Nevill deposes

-Requests, Cuthbert Burbage vs Allen: Philip Baker deposes
+Requests, Burbage v Allen: Philip Baker deposes

-Requests, Cuthbert Burbage vs Allen: Thomas Osborne deposes
+Requests, Burbage v Allen: Thomas Osborne deposes

-Requests, Cuthbert Burbage vs Allen: Oliver Tylte deposes
+Requests, Burbage v Allen: Oliver Tylte deposes

-Requests, Cuthbert Burbage vs Allen: Cuthbert Burbage replies
+Requests, Burbage v Allen: Cuthbert Burbage replies

-Requests, Cuthbert Burbage vs Allen: Giles Allen replies
+Requests, Burbage v Allen: Giles Allen replies

-Requests, Cuthbert Burbage vs Allen: Robert Vigerous deposes
+Requests, Burbage v Allen: Robert Vigerous deposes

 Requests, Witter vs Heminges and Condell: The plaintiff submits a replication